|BOS||0||1||1||1||(null - null)||3|

 Red Wings: Datsyuk was limited to one shot on net Tuesday for the second straight game.
 He needs to get going, and that might require Babcock doing more to keep his star away from Bruins defenseman Zdeno Chara.
 It might also help if he has more firepower on his line, and slumping wing Gustav Nyquist might need to continue playing with Datsyuk and Justin Abdelkader like he did in the third period of the past two games.
 Forward Johan Franzen has also struggled to get chances.

 At even strength or on the power play, the Red Wings have to make like harder on Rask.

 "They're doing a good job blocking shots and boxing out and pushing guys down the walls," forward David Legwand said.
 "We've got to counter that with getting to the net and finding ways to get there.
 We've got to get pucks to the net and create more chances around the net and then get to those pucks."

 Who's hot: Rask is coming off a shutout and has stopped 80 of 82 shots for a .976 save percentage.
 Bruins center Patrice Bergeron has three points in three games. … Red Wings defensemen Niklas Kronwall and Brendan Smith have done well limiting the damage done by the Bruins' line of David Krejci centering Milan Lucic and Jarome Iginla.

-Injury report: Boston forwards Daniel Paille (head) and Chris Kelly (back) remain out. … Detroit did not have forward Daniel Alfredsson (back) for Game 3 and he did not skate Wednesday.
-Forward Henrik Zetterberg (back) skated Wednesday and Babcock said he's waiting to hear if he will be cleared to play.
+Injury report: Boston forwards Daniel Paille (head) and Chris Kelly (back) remain out. … Detroit did not have forward Daniel Alfredsson (back) for Game 3 and he is expected to be out again.
+Forward Henrik Zetterberg (back) took part in the morning skate Thursday and is a game-time decision.
 Defenseman Jonathan Ericsson (hand) is out.